JoshOrndorff/recipes/text/3-entrees/testing/mock.md

 }
 ```

-While testing in this environment, runtimes that require signed extrinsics (aka take `origin` as a
+While testing in this environment, runtimes that require signed extrinsics (i.e. take `origin` as a
 parameter) will require transactions coming from an `Origin`.
 This requires importing the
 [`impl_outer_origin`](https://substrate.dev/rustdocs/v2.0.0-rc2/frame_support/macro.impl_outer_origin.html) macro
 from `support`